eerieA/graph-tools/ss-graph-tool/docs/svelte-flow-notes.md

 - Takes a DialogueGraph from our game logic layer.
 - Produces arrays of Node and Edge objects that the editor can render.

-# Why useOnSelectionChange in a Helper Component (Details Side Panel)
+# Why useOnSelectionChange in a helper component for the side panel

 The goal was to detect when a node is being selected, and display some details carried on that node in a side panel.
 For that we decided to use `useOnSelectionChange`.